Gregory Vajda: Conducting

-Hailed as a "young titan" by the Montreal Gazette after conducting the Montreal Symphony in Bartok’s Bluebeard's Castle and Schoenberg's Erwartung, Gregory Vajda has fast become one of the most sought-after conductors on the international scene.
-Reflecting his growing presence and demand in North America, he has been appointed in 2011 the sixth music director of the Huntsville Symphony.
-After concluding his 3-year tenure as Principal Conductor he was named Principal Guest Conductor of the Hungarian Radio Symphony (MR Symphony) in 2014.
-Mr. Vajda is also the Artistic Director of the International Armel Opera Festival.
+Following performances with the Montreal Symphony in Bartók's Bluebeard's Castle and Schoenberg's Erwartung, Gregory Vajda gained international recognition.
+In 2011, he was appointed the sixth music director of the Huntsville Symphony.
+After completing his three-year tenure as Principal Conductor, he was named Principal Guest Conductor of the Hungarian Radio Symphony (MR Symphony) in 2014.
+Vajda also serves as the Artistic Director of the International Armel Opera Festival.

 In addition to his duties with these organizations, upcoming guest-conducting engagements during 2015-16 season include the Danubia Symphony, the Hungarian State Opera, the Pannon Philharmonic, the Szeged Symphony, the Launaudiere Festival and the Portland Festival Symphony among others.

 In 2014/15 Vajda was engaged by the Hamilton Philharmonic, the Omaha Symphony and Symphony Silicon Valley, the Rochester Philharmonic; in 2013/14 by the Phoenix Symphony, Symphony Silicon Valley, Calgary Philharmonic and the Columbus Symphony.
 In 2012/13 he led the Edmonton Symphony, Kalamazoo Symphony and Santa Barbara Symphony.
 In Hungary he conducted the Pannon Philharmonic in a semi-staged version of Ligeti's opera Le Grand Macabre, and lead two performances of Lohengrin as part of the Budapest Wagner Days with the Hungarian National Opera Orchestra.
 In July he concluded his Artistic Director and Conductor position with Music in the Mountains, CA – a position held since 2009.

 The 2011/12 season combined he returned to the Seattle Symphony and Edmonton Symphony with his debut leading the Toledo Symphony, while highlights of 2010/11 included a subscription series with the Oregon Symphony featuring the US premiere of his work "Duevoe," a return to Atlanta Opera conducting La bohème, and re-engagements to the Baltimore Symphony, Edmonton Symphony, Symphony Silicon Valley and Round Top Festival.
 Debuts with the Louisiana Philharmonic and Huntsville Symphony rounded out the season.